octospacc/sitoctt/en/blog/MicroBlog/2022-09-11-Che-Accade.md

 To this mix we add another distraction: after 5 years, a new chapter of the Splatoon saga has been released, and therefore there is little to do, you have to play.
 However, after a brief analysis, I am trying not to play with it too much, to try to sip it as much as possible so as not to consume it immediately.
 Today I didn't play it at all, for example, and I think I'll end the evening without it; but maybe it's because today I had experiments to do regarding dumping digital school books, to have them without DRM.
-By the way, when I've finished the story and have tried even a minimal amount of multiplayer, I'll publish a review of the game, which I'm already writing along the way.
+By the way, when I finish the story and have tried even a minimal amount of multiplayer, I will publish a review of the game, which I'm already writing along the way.

 At the beginning I tried to put the game on a PC emulator, but between glitches (which will soon be resolved), a bit of lag, and the inability to play decently away from the desktop, I had to try on real hardware.
 My Switch console, however, had been working as a server for 7 months now.
 Enough, Spoon is vital: I'm putting the Raspino back out.